About Speckled Wood Wildlife....

 Underlying all this is a strong desire to share my passion for natural history to like-minded people of all ages.
 There’s nothing more fun than showing someone something they have never seen before, whether it’s simply to identify a new species or understand the details of its ecology.
 I’ve been incredibly lucky to see so much myself: almost 4000

 Having been a passionate environmentalist all of my life, I trained in Marine Biology (to PhD level) and moved into a career working for environmental charities supporting a range of conservation and community growing projects.
 My passion has always been informal learning and running a field studies centre in Abergavenny gave me the perfect opportunity to develop my teaching skills.
 I then worked for a range of social enterprises leading on business development, giving me a whole host of business and financial skills.
 In 2017 I was made redundant, but re-focused and gained my training qualification to enable me to set up as a freelance trainer.
 Now I mix my passions of the environment with delivering training, and setting up Speckled Wood Wildlife is the realisation of many years of dreaming.
-As the main back office support for the business, my passion for wildlife and landscape photography has been re-ignited after 13 busy years of looking after two young children.
+As a supporting guide for trips and the main back office support for the business, my passion is wildlife videography to help people enjoy and experience wildlife through our online courses and via social media.

 Phoebe & Alec

 As a family we've always spent a great deal of time in the outdoors, enjoying nature, walking, photography, wild camping, and generally going on holiday to places with mountains!
 Both of the children have had some amazing close up experiences with nature including handling mountain ringlets, deaths head hawk-moths, and feeding carrots to Marmots.
-Now aged 15 and 12 they get involved from time to time with day trips, Phoebe is focusing on developing her watercolour painting of nature and Alec is always keen to demonstrate how to safely handle wildlife for closer inspection.
+Now aged 16 and 13 they get involved from time to time with day trips, Phoebe loves art including watercolour painting and Alec is always keen to demonstrate how to safely handle wildlife for closer inspection.